LukePappa/myOS/new.md

-Discerning and choosing appropriate responses will bring inner peace.
+Stop inflicting misery upon yourself and you will attain inner peace.